0x444454/mandel99/README.md

 ### F18A Fat-Pixels mode

 This is a custom 128x256 resolution, allocating 4 bits per pixel so there are no color clashes.
-On the downside, the horizontal resolution is halved (so calculation is faster).
+On the downside, the horizontal resolution is halved (but calculation is faster ;-).

 # LICENSE